 If you understand database structures, check that your tables are correctly indexed, that primary keys are defined and the data is normalised to improve its efficiency.

 Our SQL databases can only support 10 concurrent connections, if the limit is reached, the site will either wait for a connection to open or display an error message.
 Ensure that the code that powers the site properly closes the database connections when it finishes.

 As the resources on the shared platform are limited, the number of scripts and how much memory those scripts require need to be taken into consideration.
-If you get error messages, in particular an 'out of memory' error, then you would need to reduce the number of scripts and/or plugins that the site uses.
+If you get error messages, such as an ‘out of memory’ error, then you would need to reduce the number of scripts and/or plugins that the site uses.

 Monitor your site performance

 A spike in traffic, while uncommon on our platform, can affect your site.
 Try again in the next couple to a few hours.

 Here are a few best practices that Yahoo recommend for speeding up your website: https://developer.yahoo.com/performance/rules.html

 Please note: 123 Reg is not liable for the content provided by third-party websites.

 If you have followed the checklist above and your website still performs slowly, then it might be that your site is more suited on our VPS platform.
 A VPS has more dedicated resources and flexibility for more robust and resource hungry sites, click here for more information.